 - Anchor a straight bar to heavy bands or weights.
 Make sure that the weight can support your body weight.

-- With your hands shoulder-width apart, elbows straight, and shoulders pulled away from the ears, grab the bar with palms facing up.
+- Begin by laying down on your back.
+With your hands shoulder-width apart, elbows straight, and shoulders pulled away from the ears, grab the bar with palms facing up.

 - Bend the hips and knees ninety degrees and brace the abs.